steve8708/base/readme.md

 That, and, of course, seeking to resolve the inherent issues and limitations plaguing each framework.
 Such as Backbone's lack of support for nested views, models, collections, dynamic templates, and other critical features supported by larger frameworks,
-Ember's bloat (235kb minified - yikes!), overcomplexity, overuse of redundant, unnecessary helper classes (renderbuffer, defaultresolver, enumerable, etc), and severely limited template binding, and Angular's performance and scaling issues regarding their use of 'dirty' model checking, lack of extensibility via diverting the classical inheritance model (i.e. no plugins or subclassing), and lack of robust and restful ORM management.
+Ember's bloat (235kb minified - yikes!), overcomplexity, overuse of redundant and unnecessary helper classes (renderbuffer, defaultresolver, enumerable, etc), and severely limited template binding, and Angular's performance and scaling issues regarding their use of 'dirty' model checking, lack of extensibility via diverting the classical inheritance model (i.e. no plugins or subclassing), and lack of robust and restful ORM management.